Grandma Moses

 As a young girl on a farm, she had a desire to paint.

 But her family and friends told her that was “nonsense”.
-They said that as a farm girl, her role in life was to marry a farm boy and to have and raise farm kids.
+They said that as a farm girl, her role in life was to marry a farm boy, and to have and raise farm kids.

 Farm and Family Life

 So Anna put her heart’s desire aside and did what she was supposed to do.
-She married Thomas Moses in 1887, and numerous children.
+She married Thomas Moses in 1887, and had numerous children.
 In her forties she became a grandmother, and a great-grandmother in her sixties.

 A New Hobby